Google Has Finally Fixed Gmail's Most Annoying Feature

 Advertisement

-With the new update, you can click on an email address and a new email to that person will pop up; tapping linked phone numbers will automatically start a call request — so you don't need to memorize the digits before dialing them; and an address in an email now opens in Google Maps, so you can get directions more quickly and accurately.
+With the new update, you can click on an email address and a new email to that person will pop up; tapping linked phone numbers will automatically start a call request — so you don't need to memorise the digits before dialling them; and an address in an email now opens in Google Maps, so you can get directions more quickly and accurately.

 This may seem like a small upgrade.
 However, when you think about the amount of time you spend answering emails on your phone, then the seconds you've wasted transferring information — be it an address, phone number, or email — to another app or window, it all starts to add up.
 Now, one click is all you need.
 The only potential downside of this new function is that you will have to be wary of accidentally pressing the link, and starting a call or getting directions when that's not what you want.